RebelToolbox/RebelDocumentation/tutorials/shaders/shader_materials.rst

 -  Create custom particle code.
 -  And much more!

-Godot provides built in functionality to make frequent operations easier.
-Additionally, Godot's shader editor will detect errors as you type, so you can see your edited shaders in real-time.
+Rebel Engine provides built in functionality to make frequent operations easier.
+Additionally, Rebel Editor will detect errors as you type, so you can see your edited shaders in real-time.
 It is also possible to edit shaders using a visual, node-based graph editor.